How to Keep Water Out of a Garage

 If your house is like mine, it’s common to get puddles of water pooling on your garage floor.

-In my garage, that puddle seems to always be in the front right corner and it drives me CRAZY.
+In my garage, that puddle is always in the front right corner, and it drives me CRAZY.

-Like most homes, my is sloped to direct all of the water to the corners.
-There was supposed to be a drainage outlet there to help it flow outside.
+Like most homes, mine is sloped to direct all the water to the corners.
+However, there was supposed to be a drainage outlet to help it flow outside.

 There isn’t.